enomoto/ios-walkthrough-sample/README.md

 # iOS Walkthrough Sample

-this is the walkthrough screen sample app with a storyboard, no code.
+this is the walkthrough (UIScrollView + UIPageControl) screen sample app.

 # Created with